Community Medicine Circles: Integrative, Ecological Medicine

 View all past recordings here:

-Join Dr. Anna O'Malley in an exploration of the health and resilience that comes from attuning to what our beings need to be well, and the ecological connection between caring for ourselves and caring for the Earth.
+Join Dr. Anna O'Malley in exploring the health and resilience that comes from attuning to what we need to be well, and the relationship between caring for ourselves and caring for the Earth.

 Our intention is to weave connection, breakdown isolation, improve health and health sovereignty, keep ourselves out of the hospital, and to make ourselves more available for a joyful, vibrantly healthy life.

-On each call we will explore a different aspect of our human health and wellbeing, with a focus on how our bodies work, what they need to be in balance, how our choices and relationships (including with plants and the natural world) can optimize our health and bring us into a reciprocal relationship with the Earth, and an examination of structural and psychological barriers to changing behaviors.
-We will layer in the science regarding how socioeconomic and racial disparities impact our health, and what we can do about it, in community.
+Each call will focus on how our bodies work, what they need to be in balance, how our choices and relationships (including with plants and the natural world) can optimize our health and our relationship with the Earth.
+We will consider structural and psychological barriers to changing behaviors, layering in the science on how socioeconomic and racial disparities impact our health, and what we can do about it, in community.
 Building skills and understanding empowers us to be healthier, and less likely to be dependent on medications that may cause harm.
 Growing culinary and medicinal plants is a path toward a healing relationship with yourself and the Earth, as well as food sovereignty.
 This is a community concern--only when we center these conversations on justice and inclusivity for all members in our community do we collectively become well.

 These "circles" will be held on Zoom, and we will allow time for questions and sharing following the presentation.